Georgia abortion rates rise, report shows

 The Guttmacher Institute began collecting data upon legalization — rates prior to the decision are unknown.

 Approximately 36,330 abortions were performed in Georgia in 2017 — although not all may have been provided to Georgia residents, the report says.
-The total number of abortions in Georgia represent 4.2% of abortions nationally.
+The total number of abortions in Georgia represent 4.2 percent of abortions nationally.

-The number of facilities providing abortions in Georgia fell by two over the three year period to 26 facilities — 15 of which were clinics.
+The number of facilities providing abortions in Georgia fell by two during the three-year period to 26 facilities — 15 of which were clinics.

-Still, 95% of Georgia counties had no clinics that provided abortion services although 55% of Georgia women lived in those counties, the report says.
+Still, 95 percent of Georgia counties had no clinics that provided abortion services although 55 percent of Georgia women lived in those counties, the report says.

 According to the Guttmacher Institute, between July 2011 and July 2019, states enacted 483 new abortion rules that included: parental notification or consent for minors, limits on public funding, mandated counseling prior to the service, mandated waiting periods and new regulations on clinics.

-When he signed the bill that became one of the nation's most restrictive pieces of abortion legislation, CNHI reported that Kemp said, "Georgia is a state that values life.
+When he signed the bill that became one of the nation's most restrictive pieces of abortion legislation, Kemp said, "Georgia is a state that values life.
 We protect the innocent.
 We champion the vulnerable.
 We stand up and speak for those who are unable to speak for themselves.”

 At the same time, Andrea Young, who is the executive director of the ACLU of Georgia, called the measure a “Frankenstein bill” full of unjustifiable medical claims and implications for women’s health care.